mongodb/genny/docs/using.md

 ```

 In this case, it looks in the `bootstrap.yml` of `test_workload`, checks if `mongodb_setup`
-is either `replica` or `replica-noflowcontrol`, and also if `branch_name` is neither `v4.0` nor `v4.2`.
+is either `replica` or `replica-noflowcontrol`, and also if `branch_name` is not `v6.1` and also is
+greater or equal to `v5.0`.
-If both conditions are true, then we schedule several tasks.
+If all conditions are true, then we schedule several tasks.
 Let's say the workload name is
 `DemoWorkload`, 3 tasks are scheduled - `demo_workload_foo`, `demo_workload_bar`, and `demo_workload_baz`.
 The first task is passed in the bootstrap value `infrastructure_provisioning: foo`, the second
 is passed in `infrastructure_provisioning: bar` and the third `arbitrary_key: baz`.